 There’s no reason to be bored if you find yourself with extra time on your hands!

-There have been times recently when we’ve found ourselves stuck indoors more than we’d like in the coming weeks (thanks fifth wave!).
+So it looks like we’re going to be stuck indoors more than we’d like in the coming weeks (thanks fifth wave!).
 It’s all for the greater good, but that doesn’t make it any less hard, especially when we’re all so used to heading out for dinner, day trips and beach days galore on a daily basis.
-This got us thinking about what we could do to help alleviate cabin fever because, let’s face it, Hong Kong flats aren’t the biggest, and there’s only so much Netflix one can binge.
+This got us thinking about what we could do to help alleviate cabin fever – let’s face it, Hong Kong flats aren’t the biggest, and there’s only so much Netflix one can binge.
 So, after a quick brainstorming session in the Sassy office, we realised there are plenty of productive ways to beat boredom and keep ourselves busy within the comfort of our own four walls.
-Here’s our top 18 to try out the next time you find yourself twiddling your thumbs, or are stuck at home due to circumstances outside your control!
+Here’s our top 16 to try out the next time you find yourself twiddling your thumbs, or are stuck at home due to circumstances outside your control!

 - There’s no time like the present to learn some new skills that will help you in both your professional and personal life.
 Get yourself a free trial of LinkedIn Learning and take your pick from a wide range of business (which includes Excel tips and critical thinking), technology (think HTML training or Blockchain basics) and creative courses (including Graphic Design tricks and InDesign Secrets).
-Udemy is also a good one to check out, you can purchase online courses in things as diverse as doing an entire MBA, to photography masterclasses and even instructions on how to master the harmonica!
+Also check out our guide on where to upskill in Hong Kong – many of the courses featured are available to complete online.

-- Talking of new skills, why not try your hand at learning a new language?
+- Speaking of new skills, why not try your hand at learning a new language?
 We love Duolingo’s free language learning resources.
-You can unlock rewards as you go to help keep you motivated and, if you get your friends to sign up too, you can chart your progress against each other.
+You can unlock rewards as you go to help keep you motivated, and if you get your friends to sign up too, you can chart your progress against each other.
 There’s nothing like some healthy competition to spur you on!
-Also don’t forget to check out our guide to where to learn Cantonese and Mandarin in Hong Kong.
+Also don’t forget to read our guide to where to learn Cantonese and Mandarin in Hong Kong.

-- Speaking of travel, if you’re a keen photographer and spend trips away keenly snapping the scenery and local way of life, then it’s likely you have a vast collection of digital images saved on your laptop.
-If these could do with some sorting through (we’re guilty as charged), why not use this time to organise your photos properly and free up some space on your laptop by deleting the ones you have duplicates of and just keeping your favourites!
+- If you’re anything like us and can’t resist snapping foodie-grams, cheers boomerangs and hike views, then it’s likely you have a vast collection of digital images stored on your phone.
+If these could do with some sorting through (we’re guilty as charged), why not use this time to organise your photos properly and free up some space on your phone by deleting the ones you have duplicates of and just keeping your favourites!

 - While we’re talking about cooking, get ahead with some meal prep.
 You’ll feel very virtuous when you realise how much money you’ll save by not eating out every day.

 - When you’re cooped up indoors, it can be easy to forget that movement actually makes us feel good.
 Maybe not whilst we’re in the middle of it, but definitely afterwards!
 Like with everything, starting can be the hardest part.
-This 5-minute morning yoga tutorial is a good place to begin, or check out these online fitness classes we love.
+This guide to integrating active movement into your daily routine is a good place to begin, or check out these online fitness classes we love.

 - Just want to chill out?
-Download the Calm app, which is a favourite with Team Sassy for meditation.
-We also highly recommend the “sleepy stories” read by Stephen Fry and Matthew McConaughey.
+Download one of these apps for meditation and mindfulness.
+We also recommend getting some breathwork training in.
 If you want more meditation inspiration, read our guide to 5 Simple Practices To Try At Home.